VIC.GOV.AU | Policy and Advisory Library

 • the status and expected date of completion of the action.

-Optional templates for network meeting agendas and summaries of meeting discussions are available in the Resources tab.
+Optional templates for school network meeting agendas and summaries of meeting discussions are available in the Resources tab.

 Communities of practice

-Networks may establish communities of practice (CoPs).
+School networks may establish communities of practice (CoPs).
 CoPs are sub-groups that work more intensively on common areas of interest, such as:

 • principals